This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 I totally get it if making an old fashioned apple pie from scratch has you running scared.
 I was intimidated at first with making pies from scratch.
 But honestly it doesn’t have to be.

-This easy homemade apple pie recipe with a perfect buttery pie crust is my go to apple pie recipe every Thanksgiving.
+This easy apple pie recipe with a perfect flaky pie crust is my go to apple pie recipe every Thanksgiving.
 It’s a classic apple pie, like the kind I grew up on.
 Except with homemade pie crust (sorry Mom!) but no boxed pie crusts for me.

-It’s an old fashioned apple pie – meaning its a double crusted pie, with lots of apples, spices, all stirred together.
+It’s an old fashioned apple pie – meaning its a double-crust pie, with cinnamon-spiced apples.
 Pie perfection if you ask me.
 Now who brought the vanilla ice cream, because we’re gonna want it!

-What Makes This The BEST Old Fashioned Apple Pie Ever
+What Makes This The BEST Apple Pie Ever

-- Uses Two Kinds Of Apples – I use two different apples (Granny Smith and Cortland, but Honeycrisp apples are also an apple I love) in this old fashioned apple pie so you can a perfect sweet, tart apple bite.
+- Uses Two Kinds Of Apples – I use two different apple varieties (Granny Smith and Cortland, but Honeycrisp apples are also an apple I love) in this apple pie recipe so you can a perfect sweet, tart apple bite.

 - Great Make Ahead Dessert – The best part about old fashioned apple pie is that it needs to cool to set up and benefits from being made the day before making it a great Thanksgiving dessert for that reason!
 All you need to make sure to have on hand is some vanilla ice cream of course!